jrenaud90/TidalPy/Documentation/structures_x/config/worldpack.md

 ### Versioning Caveat

-Because installs are copy-if-absent and the data directory is version-scoped, a *within-version* schema change to a bundled world does **not** propagate to a user who already has the old copy in `Worlds_x/`.
+Because installs are copy-if-absent and the data directory is version-scoped, a within-version schema change to a bundled world does not propagate to a user who already has the old copy in `Worlds_x/`.
 Across versions the new version's `Worlds_x` folder starts empty, so fresh copies install.
 During development, delete `Worlds_x/*.toml` (or call `install_worldpack_x(force=True)`) to pick up edits.

----

 ## Adding a Bundled World

 1. Write a schema-`0.2.0` world TOML and drop it in `TidalPy/WorldPack_x/<name>.toml`. `MANIFEST.in` already globs `TidalPy/WorldPack_x/*.toml`, so it is packaged on the next `uv pip install`.
 2. It installs to `Worlds_x/` and becomes available as `build_world("<name>")` and in `available_worlds()` on the next run.
 A system file follows the same two steps and appears in `available_systems()` instead.
-3. Is this a popular world you think the wider community could utilize?
-Open a PR on TidalPy's GitHub and add it to the WorldPack!
+3. A world of wide interest can be added to the WorldPack through a pull request on TidalPy's GitHub.

-The bundled worlds favor the per-material defaults: keep them small by specifying `class` + `type` + geometry and letting `TidalPy_Configs_x.toml` supply the EOS and physics models.
-Override anything inline as shown above and [`here`](toml_schema.md).
+The bundled worlds favor the per-material defaults: keep them small by specifying `class`, `type`, and geometry and letting `TidalPy_Configs_x.toml` supply the EOS and physics models.
+Override anything inline as shown in the [TOML schema](toml_schema.md).

----

 ## API Summary (`TidalPy.structures_x.configs.worldpack`)